cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

-This simple contract allows a user to add and read an unsigned integer.
+This contract allows a user to add and read an unsigned integer.
 The only account that is allowed to add data is the account with address `0x692a...`.
 This address is a hex literal, so is added to the bytecode when the contract is compiled.

-A potential problem is that we might want to replace this address later, or even the entire validation procedurer, but we can't because of how code and storage works.
+A potential problem is that we might want to replace this address later, or even the entire validation procedure, but we can't because of how code and storage works.
 A simple way of making the contract more flexible is to store the current owner address in storage instead, and make it possible to change.

 ```
 contract DataOwnerSettable {